-Non-Interstate Truck Corridor Study (2020).
+Non-Interstate Truck Corridor Study (2021).
 Estimated cost for the total project is approximately \$27.1 million.
 This project includes three segments: (A-1) Hall Street from Grand Avenue to Adelaide Avenue: This segment includes a road diet (lane/width restriction) to improve roadway condition and control speeds.
 A bicycle path from Grand Avenue to Prairie Avenue will provide a future connection to the riverfront trail.
 Estimated cost for this segment is approximately \$4.3 million.
 Approximately \$3.0 million is programmed in STP funds for partial construction (TIP 6744-18).
 Metropolitan Sewer District (MSD) will also provide an additional \$1.3 million in funding for stormwater improvements.
-Construction is anticipated to begin in 2020.
 (A-2) Hall Street from Adelaide Avenue to Riverview Drive: This segment includes roadway resurfacing, median improvements, and stormwater improvements.
 Estimated cost for this segment is approximately \$17 million.
-The Missouri Department of Transportation (MoDOT) and Metropolitan Sewer District (MSD) are contributing funds for stormwater improvements.
-Approximately \$6.7 million is programmed for partial construction in 2022 (TIP 6798H-18).
-(A-3) Riverview Drive from Hall Street to I-270: This segment includes pavement improvements as well as intersection improvements at the Hall Street and Riverview Drive intersection.
-Estimated cost for this segment is approximately \$5.8 million.
+The Missouri Department of Transportation (MoDOT) is contributing to the roadway resurfacing and the Metropolitan Sewer District (MSD) is contributing to stormwater improvements.
+Approximately \$6.7 million is programmed for partial construction in 2022.
+(TIP 6798H-18).
+(A-3) Riverview Drive from Hall Street to I-270: This segment included pavement improvements as well as intersection improvements at the Hall Street and Riverview Drive intersection.
+Estimated cost for this segment was approximately \$5.8 million.
 Intersection improvements were completed in 2019.
-Remaining corridor improvements are under construction with anticipated completion in 2020.
+Remaining corridor improvements were completed in 2020.
 Project Description (B) Branch Street Improvements: This project includes improvement to Branch Street from Levee Road to 14th Street, which provides truck traffic access between I-70 and the Municipal River Terminal.
 As trains have continued to grow in length, rail delays have increased and are impacting growth.
 The project will improve the at-grade crossings and the speed and efficiency of current freight flows to prepare the area for future traffic demands.
 Improvements would also provide continuous access to the Municipal River Terminal if the Market Street floodwall gate is closed.
 Estimated cost for the project is approximately \$5 million.
 The project is currently unfunded.
 Project Description (C) I-70 Westbound Off-Ramp to North Broadway Relocation: This project included relocation of the westbound I-70 off-ramp to Carrie Avenue.
 The ramp was configured and lengthened to allow westbound vehicles on I-70 to exit and turn south on North Broadway Street.
-Estimated cost for the project is approximately \$1.58 million.
+Estimated cost for the project is approximately \$1.6 million.
 This project was completed in 2018.
-"The North Riverfront Commerce Corridor improvements are a prime example of collaboration contributing to the success of projects in the region that are vital to the freight network and are helping to improve freight velocities." - Rob Orr, Deputy Executive Director, St. Louis Development Corporation "We [Procter & Gamble] have purchased land next to our North St. Louis facility for expansion.
-The labor workforce, freight availability, and cost of living are good, but seeing improvements to key road infrastructure will be a big win for us." - Herbert Hall, Product Supply Warehouse Leader, Procter & Gamble

-2021 PRIORITY FREIGHT PROJECT ST LOUIS REGIONAL FREIGHTWAY

-Illinois Route 3 Access Improvements (IL)

-Partially Programmed for Construction
+"The North Riverfront Commerce Corridor improvements are a prime example of collaboration contributing to the success of projects in the region that are vital to the freight network and are helping to improve freight velocities." - Rob Orr, Deputy Executive Director St. Louis Development Corporation "We [Procter & Gamble] have purchased land next to our North St. Louis facility for expansion.
+The labor workforce, freight availability, and cost of living are good, but seeing improvements to key road infrastructure will be a big win for us." - Herbert Hall, Product Supply Warehouse Leader Procter & Gamble ST LOUIS REGIONAL FREIGHTWAY Illinois Route 3 Access Improvements (IL) Partially Programmed for Construction